 Why should you consider the needs of your employees with family and caring commitments?

-This resulted in our insightful guide, which helps employers understand the unique needs of their employees who have caring responsibilities and the potential benefits to their business.
+This research carried out in 2018 resulted in our insightful guide, which we hope will help you understand the unique needs of your employees who have caring responsibilities, and the potential benefits to your business in managing them effectively, especially at this time.
 The guide includes:

 • In-depth and exclusive research